Lorentzian Einstein metrics with prescribed conformal infinity: Estimates for the linearized equation

 To state the results, we will make use of the following norms (here the prime does not refer to any sort of duality):

 Throughout, we will use the notation $C_0$ for constants depending only on~$\de$ and~$\La$.

-\begin{theorem} For any $F\in L^\infty_t\bL$ there is a unique solution $u\in L^\infty_t\cH^1\cap W^{1,\infty}_t\bL$ to the Cauchy problem~\eqref{LuF}, which satisfies the following estimate in $(-T,T)\times\ball$:
+\begin{theorem} For any $F\in L^\infty_t\bL$ there is a unique solution $u\in L^\infty_t\cH^1\cap W^{1,\infty}_t\bL$ to the Cauchy problem~\eqref{LuF}, which satisfies the following estimate in $(-T,T)\times\bola$:

-\end{theorem} \begin{proof} There is no loss of generality in assuming that~$u$ is supported in~$\cA$, since the estimate is known to hold for~$u$ supported away from the boundary.
+For small $T$, the constant depends only on $\La$. \end{theorem} \begin{proof} It is standard that it suffices to prove the a priori estimate.
+For this, there is no loss of generality in assuming that~$u$ is supported in~$\cA$, since the estimate is known to hold for~$u$ supported away from the boundary.
 Let us then define the energy functional